chaos-polymtl/lethe/doc/source/parameters/cfd/dimensionality.rst

 Dimensionality
 ---------------
-This subsection is used to automatically rescale the physical properties of a simulation for cases in which the fundamental dimensions (length, time, mass, temperature) that are used are not SI units but the physical properties (e.g. thermal conductivity) are known in SI units.
+This subsection is used to automatically rescale the physical properties of a simulation for cases in which the fundamental dimensions (length, time, mass, temperature) that are used are not in SI units but the physical properties (e.g. thermal conductivity) are known in SI units.

 .. code-block:: text